Best Salad Spinner of 2021

 Why You Should Trust Us

 Our lead reviewer, Adam Minich, is an avid home gardener with a B.S. in Sociology from Ball State University.
-After years of using an older model spinner to clean and dry his store-bought and garden greens, it seemed time to see if there was a better alternative out on the market now.
+After years of using an older model spinner to clean and dry his store-bought and garden greens, it seemed time to see if there was a better alternative out on the market.
 Every spring, he and his partner set up raised beds of arugula, kale, lettuce, collard greens, and all sorts of herbs.
-In short, they love salads and the great benefit they bring to their health.
 Sometimes, however, a home garden can bring with it spider webs, aphids, and dirt.
 It's always great to have a trusty salad spinner on hand to ensure your hard-earned veggies and fruits get properly prepared for consumption.
-Even store-bought or CSA veggies are often in need of an extra rinse.

 Analysis and Test Results

 Our lead tester identified five categories of importance to contrast performance and features between the ten spinners.
 The five metrics used were water removal, dirt removal, ease of spinning, ease of braking, and ease of cleaning.
-After 20 hours of testing per unit, these factors helped to create a holistic appraisal and understanding.
+These factors helped to create a holistic appraisal and understanding of each product.

 Each unit was tested on its ability to remove water from kale, arugula, romaine, and blackberries.
 The process was quite similar for all of the greens.
 One hundred grams of greens were carefully measured on a scale.
 The greens were then rinsed with cold water for 15 seconds, with a five-second delay to allow excess water to drain from the colander over the sink.
 The weight of the just rinsed greens was then measured and recorded.
 This was followed by a five-second spin and then a weight measurement, followed by another five-second spin and weight measurement.
 The process was almost identical for the blackberries.
 The only difference was the blackberries received a five-second rinse.

-The OXO Good Grips, Prepworks by Progressive Spinner With Handle, Brieftons BR-SS-02, and Westmark German Vegetable Spinner all fell short of averaging 90% water removal.
+The OXO Good Grips and the Brieftons BR-SS-02 fell short of averaging 90% water removal.
 For this reason, they each received lower marks.
 Certain models struggled to operate smoothly, which is more thoroughly covered in the Ease of Spinning metric.
 This likely contributed to a subpar showing for some of these models.